Friday June 26, 2026

 Grow Smart Rhode Island is proud to announce our Rhode Island Gubernatorial Candidates Forum on Smart Growth, featuring three of the major candidates vying to lead our state in a critical conversation about the future of Rhode Island’s communities.
 With a gubernatorial election on the horizon, we are pleased to welcome Democrat Helena Foulkes, Republican Aaron Guckian, and Independent Ken Block.
 Governor McKee was invited but indicated, through his campaign manager, that he will be unable to attend the Forum.

-The discussion will be moderated by award-winning investigative journalist and public affairs host Jim Hummel, with each candidate sharing brief remarks of their vision followed by 20 minutes of moderated Q&A. Speaking order will be determined through a random selection process.
+The discussion will be moderated by award-winning investigative journalist and public affairs host Jim Hummel, with each candidate sharing brief remarks of their vision followed by 20 minutes of moderated Q&A.

 Celebrating Smart Growth Leaders, Projects, Policies + Plans